 The family extends their gratitude to Dr. Terry Kinzel and Deb Lorenz, NP; the staff of Canal View Houghton County; and to Portage Hospice for providing very thorough, thoughtful, and attentive care.

-A Memorial Service will take place next summer.
-Condolences may be sent on line to the O'Neill-Dennis Funeral Home in Hancock Michigan.
 The family requests no flowers or memorial gifts.
 Your compassion and condolences are gifts enough.

 To send flowers to the family or plant a tree in memory of Robert F. "Bob" Filer, please visit our floral store.